oSoc19/Open-Yesterday-iD-Editor/README.md

 <p align="center">Open Heritage Map is an open Summer of Code 2019 (<a href="https://2019.summerofcode.be/">#oSoC19</a>) project, and made by Open Yesterday.
 It is based on iD (v2.15), a friendly JavaScript editor for <a href="https://www.openstreetmap.org/">OpenStreetMap</a>.
 This project is also sponsored by <a href="http://www.erfgoedzuidwest.be/">erfgoed zuidwest</a>.</p>

+## Accessing the project online

+You can access our project online <a href="http://zuidwestprojecten.be/ikxploreermee/index.html" target="_blank">here</a>

 ## Installation, Cloning & Building

 See the [INSTALLATION.md](INSTALLATION.md)